Max Stirner: Free love, homosexuals and feminists

 German Stirnerist Adolf Brand produced the homosexual periodical Der Eigene in 1896.
 This was the first ongoing homosexual publication in the world and ran until 1931.
 The name was taken from the writings of Stirner (who had greatly influenced the young Brand) and refers to Stirner's concept of "self-ownership" of the individual.
 Another early homosexual activist influenced by Stirner was John Henry Mackay.
-Mackay also used the works of Stirner to justify "man-boy love" and the abolition of the age of consent.
 Feminists influenced by Stirner include anarchist Emma Goldman, as well as Dora Marsden who founded the journals The Freewoman, The New Freewoman, and The Egoist.
 Stirner also influenced free love and polyamory propagandist Émile Armand in the context of French individualist anarchism of the early 20th century which is known for "[t]he call of nudist naturism, the strong defense of birth control methods, the idea of "unions of egoists" with the sole justification of sexual practices".